Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Example: Electromagnetism in the Quantum --Torus

-\begin{proof} Let $\omega=\omega^c+\lambda$ be another Yang--Mills qpc, where for some $m_j$ $\in$ $\Z$ with $j=1,...,n$, not all zero.
-Then, there exists a quantum gauge transformation such that This is because, mutatis mutandis, the map $\F$ defined in the proof of Proposition \ref{gaugetorus2} is still a quantum gauge transformation for the qpb of this section, and the proof of this is completely similar.
+for some $m_j$ $\in$ $\Z$ with $j=1,...,n$, not all zero.
+Then, there exists a quantum gauge transformation such that $\F^{\circledast}\omega^c=\omega.$ This is because, \emph{mutatis mutandis}, the map $\F$ defined in the proof of Proposition \ref{gaugetorus2} is still a quantum gauge transformation for the qpb of this section, and the proof of this is completely similar.

 Let us check that $\F$ is actually an element of $\qGG_\YM$.
 Let $\omega'=\omega^c+\lambda'$ be any other qpc.
 Then, we get Proposition 4.8 of reference \cite{sald2} implies that

 where $\widetilde{\lambda}=\lambda'+\lambda$.
 According to equation (\ref{eq.6.1.14}), we obtain Finally, since $\mu$ is a $1$--degree element of the graded center of $\Omega^\bullet(\torus^n_\Xi)$, we get